dowaito/dice/README.md

 Installing
 ==========
-Put this repo in a directory calld "game_utils" somewhere in your classpath.
+Put this repo in your classpath.

 Example
 =======